hotosm/learnosm/beginner/start_josm.rst

   and move your mouse.
 * There are several ways to zoom in and out of the map.
 If you have a mouse, you can use your scroll wheel to zoom in and out.
-If you are using a laptop and don’t have a mouse, you can zoom in and out using the scale bar in the upper left of the map window.
+If you are using a laptop and don't have a mouse, you can zoom in and out using the scale bar in the upper left of the map window.
 Drag the bar left and right by holding your left mouse down and moving the bar left or right with your mouse.